otcova/macro-compiler/README.md

 # Macro Compiler

-Separate explicitly the portions of code that will be executed only on a specific target.
+Separate explicitly portions of code that will be executed only on a specific target.

 ## Example